suncoast-devs/handbook/lessons/react-state/index.md

 # Building a Click Counter

-In this example we will build a component that displays the number of times a user has clicked an `Increment` button.
-We will go through `5` steps that we can follow any time we are building a dynamic user interface.
-These steps ally whether we are building a click-counter or a much more complex user interface that interacts with APIs and the user.
+In this example, we will build a component that displays the number of times a user has clicked an `Increment` button.
+We will go through `5` steps to follow any time we build a dynamic user interface.
+These steps apply whether we create a click-counter or a much more complex user interface that interacts with APIs and the user.

 # A step-by-step approach to building a dynamic UI